Creating impact is a non-negotiable ingredient in a successful leadership career. If you don’t create an impact, you can make a difference.

 Being disruptive – changing the status quo and finding new solutions to improve results – is a way of raising your profile and becoming more visible.
 If you want to move your career onto new heights, then this a sure-fire way to put yourself on the map.

-My recently published book Strategies for being Visible: 14 profile-Raising Ideas for Emerging Female Leaders contains a plan with practical, in-depth ways to apply ideas for making sure you stand out from the crowd and take control of your career, available at Amazon, Waterstones and Barnes and Noble.
+My recently published book Strategies for being Visible: 14 profile-Raising Ideas for Emerging Female Leaders contains a plan with practical, in-depth ways to apply ideas for making sure you stand out from the crowd and take control of your career,is available as a paperback, an audiobook and for the Kindle reader.

 I’m Susan Ritchie and I help emerging leaders to develop their presence and impact, so they can be seen, heard and take their careers to whatever height they choose.
 Make a start on your career journey by downloading a free copy of the Communicate with Impact Grid